Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 Machining Techniques for Prototype Manufacturing

-When it comes to transforming complex designs into the desired shape, several machining methods come into play in this context.
-Let’s figure out the suitable machining methods for designing prototypes.
+Several machining methods are used to transform complex designs into the desired shape.
+Let’s determine the suitable machining methods for designing prototypes.

 1. CNC Machining

-CNC machining, powered by computer numerical control (CNC) technology, automates the machining process for precise control and creation of complex parts.
+CNC machining automates the process for precise control and creation of complex parts.
 CNC machining offers two primary techniques to shape prototypes;

 CNC Prototype